 See further information about changes to services.

 Care at home - helping people to live safely and independently.

 Home care helps people who find it difficult to cope in their home.
-To apply or for more information contact Bournemouth Care Direct if you:
+To apply or for more information contact the Adult Social Care Contact Centre if you:

 How Home Care helps

 Home care helps you to meet your needs with a range of personal and practical support including:

 - going to the toilet